Choosing the right stove

 Ecodesign Regulation

-As well as it being compulsory for a stove to have a UKCA mark, all wood burning and multi-fuel stoves and fireplaces manufactured and placed on the UK marked since 1st January 2022 must adhere to Ecodesign.
+As well as it being compulsory for a stove to have a UKCA mark, all wood burning and multi-fuel stoves and fireplaces manufactured and placed on the UK marked since 1st January 2022 must adhere to the Ecodesign Regulation – (EU) 2015/1185.

 Installation